How are the cast of Mrs Brown’s Boys related?

 Rory Brown – Damien McKiernan

-The brand new Rory is performed by Damien McKiernan, a good friend of the household who took over the position from Rory Cowan within the 2017 Christmas particular.
+The brand new Rory is performed by Damien McKiernan, a good friend of the household who took over the function from Rory Cowan within the 2017 Christmas particular.

 Add Comment